 We want anyone who comes to Syria Deeply to walk away smarter and better informed about what’s happening in our world.
 We’re fielding your feedback and story ideas through firstname.lastname@example.org.

-Lara Setrakian is the Co-Founder and Managing Editor of Syria Deeply.
+Lara Setrakian is the Co-Founder and Executive Editor of Syria Deeply.
 She’s spent more than five years as a foreign correspondent, covering the Middle East for television, radio, and digital platforms, reporting for ABC News, Bloomberg Television, the International Herald Tribune, the Business Insider, and Monocle Magazine.
 Lara was widely acclaimed for her groundbreaking use of social media in covering on Iran’s 2009 election protests and the Arab Awakening of 2011.
 Lara is a Young Global Leader with the World Economic Forum and was named one of the Top Women of 2012 by Marie Claire Magazine.
 Lara graduated Magna Cum Laude from Harvard University, with a degree in Government.
 She spends her leisure time practicing yoga, reading poetry, and cooking vegetarian meals.

 Azeo Fables is the Co-Founder and Product Manager of Syria Deeply.
 He also runs Vizlingo, a patent-pending communication platform that automatically creates fun and expressive video messages out of plain text by translating words into a video-based language.
 Azeo’s background includes photography and video production for independent films and documentaries.
 He has designed and authored web pages for personal and business use for nearly a decade.
 Azeo graduated from Northeastern University Magna Cum Laude with a degree in Philosophy and Spanish.
 Having visited over 40 countries, Azeo is passionate about travel, culture and is a hobby chef.